cairnsc/adtd/README.md

 Adapters to common frameworks will be created over time.
 See [Adapters](#adapters) for a list of adapters.

 ## Structure
-Suites of tests are categorized by the type of threat mitigation or control (for example, Cross-Site Scripting) and bundled into individual packages.
+Suites of tests are categorized by the type of threat mitigation or security control and bundled into individual packages.
 Each test suite contains a test orchestrator whose responsibility is to execute the test cases in the suite.

 ### Test execution
 Test execution always follows the same simple pattern: